 Solon or Solan, or even Salan, was named after the goddess Shoolini.
 (See this web-site.)
 Solon is situated a bit lower (1500 m.) than the preceding village Barog (1800 m.) on the Kalka-Simla road.

 best foot foremost the rather curious expression “to put your best foot forward” means to embark on an enterprise with gusto.
-It echoes a quotation from Shakespeare that we have not yet identified.
+It echoes a quotation from Thomas Overbury (c.
+1613).
+It also echoes Shaespeare in King John: "Nay, make haste, the better foot before".

 ganz und gar a German expression meaning 'absolutely' or ' completely', roughly equivalent to the English 'Lock, stock and barrel.'